-Type of Proposal: New Certificate Prog Change an Existing Delete a Program n Note: If the certificate 24 semester credit hou Proposed classification Exclusive ☐ General ☐ Major 1.
-IF THE ANSWER TO MUST CONSULT LII NDA DICKENS, DIR ECTOR OF ACC CREDITATION MENT, TO DETERM Is this a new transc ript-recognized certific EQUIRED.
-Yes 🏻 No 🗌 delete an existing trans ertificate progra No 🖂 = offer courses that will Yes No 🖂 program be delivered , a.s.
-Yes 🗌 veloped specifically for - e?
-Yes 🖂 2.
-THIS PROPOSAL IN Courses in other es colleg- Courses frequent colleges in proposer's colled ly taken by student ege that are [ts in other Flags Course in the corriculum in course sequenci program ng for an Courses the to be adde inventory Change in admis requirements (ex or internal) ternal log lang ments not explicit in uage (e.g., lists of a maintained by department acceptable · 3.
-SCOPE OF PROPOSI ED CHANGE: impact other colleges/s chools?
-Yes   No 🗌 If yes, then how?
-Courses in other schoo ls will be recogniz ed td. certificat e net change in the num Yes 🔯  No 🖂 If yes, how many more (or fewer) students do you expect?
-30 more students/year c.
-Do you anticipate a net increase (or decrease) in the number of students from outside of your college taking classes in your college ?
-30 students/year If yes, please indicate the number of students and/or class seats involved.
-30 students/year d.
-Do you anticipate a courses in other col net increase ( or decre ase) in the number of students from m your colleg Yes ⊠ ge taking No □ If 3 a, b, c, or d was an swered with ves place se answer the fall owing question ns If the pro mosal has potential budgetar - non-negligible increase level. • J • s do you expect to be in • 30 students/y cluded: vear
+Type of Proposal: ☐ Change an Existing Certificate Program ☐ Delete a Program Note: If the certificate program proposed for addition or change includes a requirement of 21 to 24 semester credit hours, an additional form is required for THECB approval/notification.
+Proposed classification: 1.
+IF THE ANSWER TO ANY OF THE FOLLOWING QUESTIONS IS YES, THE COLLEGE MUST CONSULT LINDA DICKENS, DIRECTOR OF ACCREDITATION AND ASSESSMENT, TO DETERMINE IF SACSCOC APPROVAL IS REQUIRED.
+Is this a new transcript-recognized certificate program?
+Is this a request to delete an existing transcript-recognized certificate program?
+Does the certificate offer courses that will be taught off campus?
+Will courses in this program be delivered electronically?
+Will courses be developed specifically for the new certificate?
+Yes No □ 2.
+THIS PROPOSAL INVOLVES: (Please check all that apply) ☐ Courses in other colleges ☐ Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags ☐ Course in the core curriculum ☐ Change in course sequencing for an existing program ☐ Courses that have to be added to the inventory ☐ Change in admission requirements (external or internal) ☐ Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) 3. a.
+Does this proposal impact other colleges/schools?
+Yes ⋈ No ☐ If yes, then how?
+Courses in other schools will be recognized td. certificate b.
+Do you anticipate a net change in the number of students in your college?
+Yes ⋈ No ⋈ If yes, how many more (or fewer) students do you expect?
+Thirty more students/year c.
+Do you anticipate a net increase (or decrease) in the number of students from outside of your college taking classes in your college?
+Thirty students/year If yes, please indicate the number of students and/or class seats involved.
+Thirty students/year d.
+Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in other colleges?
+Yes ⋈ No ☐ If yes, please indicate the number of students and/or class seats involved.
+Thirty students/year If 3 a, b, c, or d was answered with yes, please answer the following questions.
+If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a nonnegligible increase in the number of seats offered, at least one contact must be at the college-level.
+How many students do you expect to be impacted?
+Thirty students/year Impacted schools must be contacted and their response(s) included: iSchool Person communicated with: Dean Randolph Bias Date of communication: Response: Moody College of Communication Dean Randolph Bias continuously positive tion